 Love TV?
 TV women have brought us great lessons in leadership, achievement and diligence.
 It’s time their stories are told and in many cases, placed in the proper context of the women’s movement, social change and political trends.
 Representation of women on TV – whether it’s in the news, programming schedule or sports – is a fraction of the amount of screen time men get.
 Yet every generation of women is profoundly impacted by what they see.
 It’s more than the memory of watching it, it’s the confidence that if a girl or woman sees another doing it, she is more likely to believe in herself.

-Advanced TV Herstory finds those seminal moments, those important episodes of iconic shows or profiles of women whose persistence was exemplary, and tells those stories.
+Advanced TV Herstory connects the dots of TV and feminism with American politics and culture.
 Within each episode, we zero in on the life lessons discovered through research and analysis.
 Shows from every era and genre, and the women who made them, get their place in the spotlight.

 The topic of Hollywood